vincedarley/homebridge-plugin-bwaspa/README.md

 Please note if your spa is controlled by Balboa's "Control My Spa" app, hardware and cloud-service, then this plugin is not compatible, and likely never will be.
 It works with spas that use Balboa wifi receiver module and the Balboa Worldwide App (BWA app).
 Also usage of this [project](https://github.com/NorthernMan54/esp32_balboa_spa) to create your own WiFi module is supported.

-Note (2025): this plugin hasn't been updated for some years because it simply works well.
+Note the plugin during 2023-2025 wasn't updated because it simply works well.
 No meaningful bugs have been reported.
 The only meaningful recent changes are to add Matter support via Homebridge 2.0's matter capabilities.
+And even this has not required changing the code which communicates with the Spa, nor the HomeKit specific code.

 # Getting started